snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 <!---## Troubleshooting-->
 <!---Insert troubleshooting recommendations for this data source-->

-## Limitations

-- The Salesforce Microsoft Graph connector doesn't currently support Apex-based, territory-based sharing and sharing using personal groups from Salesforce.
-- There's a known bug in the Salesforce API the connector uses, where the private org-wide defaults for leads aren't honored currently.
-- If a field has field level security (FLS) set for a profile, the connector won't ingest that field for any profiles in that Salesforce org.
-As a result, users won't be able to search for values for those fields or  show up in the results.
-- In the manage schema screen these common standard property names are listed once, the options are **Query**, **Search**, **Retrieve**, and **Refine**, and apply to all or none.
-    - Name
-    - Url
-    - Description
-    - Fax
-    - Phone
-    - MobilePhone
-    - Email
-    - Type
-    - Title
-    - AccountId
-    - AccountName
-    - AccountUrl
-    - AccountOwner
-    - AccountOwnerUrl
-    - Owner
-    - OwnerUrl
-    - CreatedBy
-    - CreatedByUrl
-    - LastModifiedBy
-    - LastModifiedByUrl
-    - LastModifiedDate
-    - ObjectName

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).